 • Higher MPH

-• Belonging to the line of Stihl blowers, both the SH 56 C-E and the SH 86 C-E should have a shared standard of manufacturing and attention to detail.
+As the SH 56 C-E and the SH 86 C-E are both Stihl blowers, they benefit from the same level of quality and attention to detail.

 • Being handheld blowers, these two products ensure exceptional mobility while in use.